Corbett · Far North

 - How hard is Arkle?

-- Arkle is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 18km with 920m of ascent and takes most walkers 5-8 hours.
-Terrain: Good estate track for the first 4km, then trackless boggy ground onto the ridge.
+- We grade Arkle at 3/5, which puts it in moderately challenging territory.
+The usual route is around 18km with 920m of climbing; allow 5-8 hours.
+Underfoot: Good estate track for the first 4km, then trackless boggy ground onto the ridge.

 - Where do I park for Arkle?

-- Standard parking is at NC295394 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NC295394 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb Arkle?

-- The standard good-weather months for Arkle are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on Arkle.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.